 - D. Military Leave: 1) In accordance with Minnesota Statutes § 192.26, up to 15 working days leave per calendar year shall be granted to members of the National Guard or military or naval reserves of the United States or of the State of Minnesota who take military leave.
-The employee, upon receiving written notification of duty, must notify his/her immediate supervisor within three calendar days of receiving that written notification.
+The employee, upon receiving written notification of duty, must notify his/her-the employee's immediate supervisor within three calendar days of receiving that written notification.
 Employees must also provide their human resources representative with a copy of their orders. - 1) In accordance with Minnesota Statutes section § 43A.183, a salary differential will be paid to certain members of the National Guard and other reserve components of the U.S. Armed Forces who are called up for active duty.
 These employees have certain rights to continue health, dental, and pre-tax accounts, as provided in that statute.
-The appointing authority will follow the procedures required under that statute in administering requests for the salary differential and benefit continuation required under that statute. - E. Voting Time Leave: Leave for the time actually necessary to vote in elections as defined in Minnesota Statutes § 204C.04. - F. Election Judge Leave: Leave for service as an election judge without penalty under procedures contained in Minnesota Statutes § 204B.195. - G. Blood Donation Leave: Leave to donate blood at an onsite program endorsed by the appointing authority. - H. Bone Marrow Donation Leave: Leave to undergo a medical procedure to donate bone marrow.
+The appointing authority will follow the procedures required under that statute in administering requests for the salary differential and benefit continuation required under that statute. - E. Voting Time Leave: Leave for the time actually necessary to vote in elections as defined in Minnesota Statutes § 204C.04.
+This leave also applies to tribal elections. - F. Election Judge Leave: Leave for service as an election judge without penalty under procedures contained in Minnesota Statutes § 204B.195. - G. Blood Donation Leave: Leave to donate blood at an onsite program endorsed by the appointing authority. - H. Bone Marrow Donation Leave: Leave to undergo a medical procedure to donate bone marrow.
 This leave is subject to Minnesota Statutes § 181.945. - I. Athletic Leave: Leave under the same terms as those granted to state employees in the executive branch under Minnesota Statutes § 15.62 to prepare for and engage in world, Olympic, or Pan American games competition. - J. Quarantine Leave: Leave as required by Minnesota Statutes § 144.4196 to comply with isolation or quarantine restrictions. - K. Domestic Abuse Leave: Leave, as required by Minnesota Statutes § 518B.01, subd.
 23, to obtain relief from domestic abuse. - L. Harassment Leave: Leave as required by Minnesota Statutes § 609.748, subd.
 10, to obtain relief from harassment.

 - M. Victim Witness Leave: Leave as required by Minnesota Statutes § 611A.036, subd.
 3, to attend criminal proceedings as a victim or witness. - N. Organ Donation Leave: Leave as required by Minnesota Statutes § 181.9456, for the purpose of donation of an organ or partial organ.
-The use of this leave does not preclude use of other leave.
+The use of this leave does not preclude use of other leave. - O. Paid Parental Leave: Leave of up to six weeks following the birth or adoption of a dependent child, or when a child is placed in the employee's home to adjudicate parentage in cases of surrogacy when the employee is the intended parent.
+This leave is to be taken within one year after the child's birth or arrival in the home.
+This leave runs concurrently with any unpaid leave that parents may be entitled under this plan or provided by law.